 Extended Rural Cohort

 As an Extended Rural Cohort student, you'll spend your first two years in Clayton with other medical students.
-For the next two years of clinical training you are then guaranteed a place in hospitals and community-based practices in northern rural and regional Victoria.
-Your final clinical training year consists of a series of six-week placements which you can choose to do in a mix of regional or metropolitan hospitals, which must include 12 weeks in rural and regional north-west Victoria.
+For the next two years of clinical training you are then guaranteed a place in hospitals and community-based practices in rural and regional Victoria in the north-west of the state or in Gippsland.
+Your final clinical training year consists of a series of six-week placements which you can choose to do in a mix of regional or metropolitan hospitals, which must include 12 weeks in rural and regional Victoria.

 Throughout the course, you study the same curriculum as metropolitan-based students and have great hands-on training opportunities with dedicated tutors, clinicians and experienced educators.